sandrashajii/how-cooked-am-i/README.md

 Project Documentation
 Screenshots
-1. Home Page
+1. Home Page(screenshot/home-page.jpg)

 The main interface where users enter their situation and request an AI-generated verdict.

-2. User Input
+2. User Input(screenshot/user inputt.png)

 Example of a user entering a situation before requesting the verdict.

-3. AI Verdict
+3. AI Verdict(screenshot/AI verdict.png)

 The generated result showing the cooked percentage, severity level, and humorous official diagnosis.